 Since learning in 2001 that Yeshua must return in a Sabbath year, I've had to rule out three Sabbath year cycle windows for the final 7 years (2003-2009, 2010-2016, 2017-2023).
 With the next window (2024-2030) less than 7 years away, I'm ready to share why I believe, based on the real end time sign of Mt 24:14, that this can be the one.
 If it is, the "birth pains" (WW3 + Wormwood, Lk 21:10-11) would hit near its middle in 2026 with Yeshua returning in 2030.
 Find out what's changed to convince me about 2026 and what you can do about it...

 Imagine Jesus was alive today and trying to teach us the important message of being prepared always for his coming.
 What slice of life would he employ to illustrate and emphasize this lesson?
-I do not know.
+That's hard to answer.
 I had to rack my brains to find anything with elements close to those in Jesus' story (and naturally gaining a greater appreciation for how elegant his parables were).
-So with my apologies to Jesus, here is my rendition:
+So with my apologies to Jesus, here is my modern rendition of his parable:

 The Parable of the Two Shoppers